Greek War of Independence: Philhellenism

-Because of the success of the philhellenic movement in revisioning much of the classical heritage of the West to have a perceived Greek origin, there was tremendous sympathy for the Greek cause throughout Europe.
+Because of the Greek origin of so much of the West's classical heritage, there was tremendous sympathy for the Greek cause throughout Europe.
 Some wealthy Americans and Western European aristocrats, such as the renowned poet Lord Byron and later the American physician Samuel Howe, took up arms to join the Greek revolutionaries.
 In Britain there was strong support led by the Philosophical Radicals, the Whigs, and the Evangelicals.
 Many helped to finance the revolution.
 The London Philhellenic Committee helped insurgent Greece to float two loans in 1824 (£800,000) and 1825 (£2,000,000).Wynne William H., (1951), State insolvency and foreign bondholders, New Haven, Yale University Press, vol. 2, p.
 284 The Scottish philhellene Thomas Gordon took part in the revolutionary struggle and later documented some of the first histories of the Greek Revolution in English.

 In Europe, the Greek revolt aroused widespread sympathy among the public, although at first it was met with lukewarm and negative reception from the Great Powers.
 Some historians argue that Ottoman atrocities were given wide coverage in Europe, while Greek atrocities tended to be suppressed or played down.
 The Ottoman massacres at Chios in 1822 inspired Eugène Delacroix's famous painting Massacre of Chios; other philhellenic works by Delacroix were inspired by Byron's poems.
 Byron, the most celebrated philhellene of all, lent his name, prestige and wealth to the cause.

 Byron organized funds and supplies (including the provision of several ships), but died from fever at Missolonghi in 1824.
 Byron's death strengthened European sympathy for the Greek cause.
 His poetry, along with Delacroix's art, helped arouse European public opinion in favor of the Greek revolutionaries to the point of no return, and led Western powers to intervene directly.

 Philhellenism made a notable contribution to romanticism, enabling the younger generation of artistic and literary intellectuals to expand the classical repertoire by treating modern Greek history as an extension of ancient history; the idea of a regeneration of the spirit of ancient Greece permeated the rhetoric of the Greek cause's supporters.
 Classicists and romantics of that period envisioned the casting out of the Turks as the prelude to the revival of the Golden Age.